meteor/meteor/content/blaze.md

 The main thing to understand about how Blaze re-renders is that re-rendering happens at the level of helpers and template inclusions.
 Whenever the *data context* of a component changes, it necessarily must re-run *all* helpers and data accessors (as `this` within the helper is the data context and thus will have changed).

-Additionally, helpers will re-run if any *reactive variable* accessed from within *that specific helper* changes.
+Additionally, a helper will re-run if any *reactive variable* accessed from within *that specific helper* changes.

 You can often work out *why* a helper has re-run by tracing the source of the reactive invalidation: